Isha Sesay: BackStory

 In 2011, she swapped roles with Michael Holmes, and was assigned as the presenter of BackStory.

 CNN NewsCenter

 On 16 April 2012, BackStory was changed to a weekend-only show.
 Sesay was assigned as the anchor of a new show, CNN NewsCenter.

-In addition to her duties as an anchor on CNN International, Sesay contributes to Anderson Cooper 360° on CNN as presenter of the 360 Bulletin, a position she has held since 17 January 2011.
+In addition to her duties as an anchor on CNN International, Sesay contributed to Anderson Cooper 360° on CNN as presenter of the 360 Bulletin, a position she held from 17 January 2011.
 The following year, she also took up the role of presenter on Evening Express on HLN.
 She is currently based in Los Angeles, United States.

 Leaving CNN

 On 2 August 2018, Sesay announced that she was leaving CNN after 13 years.
 She cited the media's focus on United States President Donald Trump as a reason for her decision.
-Sesay announced that she will be writing a book about the abduction of Chibok girls, and that she plans to continue her engagement with African issues.
+Sesay announced that she will be writing a book about the abduction of Chibok girls in Nigeria, and that she plans to continue her engagement with African issues.